Skip to content

 Use Ultralytics with Python

 For example, users can load a model, train it, evaluate its performance on a validation set, and even export it to ONNX format with just a few lines of code.
-Check out the Python Guide to learn more about using YOLOv8 within your Python projects.
+Check out the Python Guide to learn more about using YOLO within your Python projects.

 Example